 Although building Leadwerks for Linux will undoubtedly present some difficult problems, our team has a lot of experience with multi-platform development and I'm confident we can deal with all issues we encounter.Learn about accountability on Kickstarter

 No. We plan to distribute Leadwerks for Linux through Steam and as a standalone application.

 ENTHUSIAST: Help us take Linux gaming to the next level, and receive exclusive news and updates on Leadwerks developments by email.Estimated delivery:

 PENGUIN: We'll send you a sticker in the mail with our awesome logo on it.
-Put it on your computer, your skateboard, or even your dog.Estimated delivery:Ships within the US only
+Put it on your computer, your skateboard, or even your dog.Estimated delivery:Only ships to: United States

 INTERNATIONAL FAN: Due to popular request, we're now shipping two rewards in one, anywhere in the world!
 Get a Leadwerks T-Shirt for you AND a Leadwerks sticker for your computer, skateboard, or dog.
-(Only international orders will receive the sticker.)Estimated delivery:Add $16 USD to ship outside the US
+(Only international orders will receive the sticker.)Estimated delivery:Ships anywhere in the world

 INDIE BACKER: Receive Leadwerks for Linux "Indie Edition" when it's released.
 This allows you to program games with Lua.
 (We use LuaJIT to make it run fast.)Estimated delivery: